|

 a must for all cookbook shelves.
 What is the different between

 cappuccino and caffellatte?
 What is an appoggiacoltello?
-How much
+How

-of Italian Cuisine," the first comprehensive Italian-English dictionary
+"Dictionary of Italian Cuisine," the first comprehensive

-of Italian food terminology for food lovers and professionals.
+Italian-English dictionary of Italian food terminology for

-This handy reference tool provides authoritative Italian translations
+food lovers and professionals.
+This handy reference tool provides

-and English definitions...
+authoritative Italian translations and English definitions...

 Italian